LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

 This repo contains all resources shared during Part 5: Understanding Mapping with Elasticsearch and Kibana.

-Have you ever encountered an error “Field type is not supported for [whatever you are trying to do with Elasticsearch]”?
+Have you ever encountered the error “Field type is not supported for [whatever you are trying to do with Elasticsearch]”?

 The most likely culprit of this error is the mapping of your index!